 The total pull value (pull-up or pull-down) is a series resistance out of the resistance R1 and the switching transistor.
 As a switching transistor the user can choose between a high impedance (weak) or a low impedance (strong) switch.
 Weak, strong or none must be chosen.
 The default is strong.
-The default resistor R1 value is 100 KOhm.
-The user may choose a different value from 150 KOhm down to 0 Ohm.
-However the value must first be checked and agreed by EM Microelectronic Marin SA.
-Refer also to chapter 19.2 and 19.3 for the pull values.
+The default resistor R1 value is 90 KOhm.
+The user may choose a different value lower than